A30Z/Digit-Detector/README.md

 # digit-detector
 using deep learning and handeling missing data

-You can find details in report.docs
+You can find details in report.docx